JaredMcB/DDRM/Journals/RJ_KSE_modred.md

  ```
  The above was done on my laptop.
 I am going to look at the new data again.

  2:58 PM - It looks like the data may not yet be right.
-Because the autocorrecations don't match what they were before and think it may be in the dealiasing part.
+Because the autocorrections don't match what they were before in shaped.
+This is enough to suggest that I over looked something when I changed the definition